Xavier vs. Delaware: Odds, spread, over/under - December 5

 Xavier vs. Delaware Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup listed on multiple sportsbooks.
+Take a look at the odds, spread and over/under for this matchup on several sportsbooks.

 |Favorite